20 poets. 1 stage. 1 winner.

 Paul Vermeersch is a poet, editor, and teacher.
 His work has been a finalist for the Gerald Lampert Memorial Award, the K.M.
 Hunter Artist Award, and the Trillium Book Award.
 He holds an MFA in creative writing from the University of Guelph for which he received the Governor General’s Gold Medal.
 He lives in Toronto, Ontario, where he is senior editor of Wolsak & Wynn Publishers Ltd.

-Catriona Wright is a writer, editor, and teacher.
-Her poems have appeared in Prism International, Prairie Fire, Rusty Toque, Lemon Hound, The Best Canadian Poetry 2015, and elsewhere.
-She has been a finalist for The Walrus‘s Poetry Prize, Arc‘s Poem of the Year Contest, and a National Magazine Award.
-In 2014, she won Matrix Magazine‘s LitPop Award.
-She is the poetry editor for The Puritan and a co-founder of Desert Pets Press, a chapbook press.
-Her debut collection, Table Manners, is out with Véhicule Press.
+Catriona Wright is a writer, editor and teacher.
+Her work has appeared in PRISM international, Prairie Fire, The Rusty Toque, Lemon Hound, The Best Canadian Poetry in English 2015 (Tightrope Books) and elsewhere.
+She’s been a finalist for The Walrus’ Poetry Prize, Arc’s Poem of the Year Contest, a National Magazine Award and is the author of the poetry collection, Table Manners (Véhicule Press, 2017).
+Wright currently lives in Toronto where she is poetry editor of The Puritan and co-founder of Desert Pets Press.